lortza/lortza.github.io/_posts/2018-03-20-single-page-crud-p1.md

 date:   2018-03-20
 ---

 I've been wanting to make the UX of my Rails apps more streamlined, and in some cases, that means a little AJAX.
-So I built a simple app (Rails 5.0.6, Ruby 2.4.2) to interact with my postgres database via AJAX.
-This app has a main table called `critters` where I list a bunch of pets and a helper table called `cities` where I list the cities where they live -- because, in the words of [Mattias Petter Johansson](https://youtu.be/BMUiFMZr7vk?t=4m19s), "we're writing enterprise grade software here."
-LOL.
+So I built a sample app (Rails 5.0.6, Ruby 2.4.2) to interact with my postgres database via AJAX.
+This app has a main table called `critters` where I list a bunch of pets and a helper table called `cities` where I list the cities where they live.

 This series of posts walks through the process of building out the CRUD (create, read, update, destroy) actions from the `index` page via AJAX (no reloading/refreshing necessary).
 Since each of the CRUD actions takes several steps, I've broken this post into a few different posts, each focusing on one of the actions.
 This is the first post in the series.